How to change where screenshots are saved in Windows 10 & 11

 5. Right-click on the Screenshots folder > Properties.

 Note: If you don't see a “Screenshots” folder, then you probably didn't take a screenshot yet.
 The folder appears as soon as you take a screenshot.
-To take a screenshot in Windows 11, you press the Windows + PrintScreen keys on your keyboard.
+To take a screenshot in Windows 11, you press the Windows Windows key + PrintScreen keys on your keyboard.
 The print screen key can have a different name, such as PrtSc or PrtScr.

 A “Screenshots Properties” window will appear.